PabloMSanAla/AstroPipe/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

 All this code is the result of my Ph.D.
-The aim of this "library" is to help process and analyses astronomical images.
-More specifically, to obtain reliable surface brightness profiles it can also offer more features to reduce, smooth, fit, and visualize images.
-It is written in Python and mostly uses common libraries (see requirements).
+The aim of this "library" is to help analyse astronomical images.
+More specifically, to obtain reliable surface brightness profiles.
+It can also offer more features to reduce, smooth, fit, and visualize images.
+It is written in Python and mostly uses common libraries (see the [prerequisites](https://github.com/PabloMSanAla/AstroPipe#prerequisites)).

 <p align="right">(<a href="#top">back to top</a>)</p>